daos-stack/daos/docs/admin/pool_operations.md

 META has been doubled at the cost of DATA capacity.

-6. Adding another engine/rank on the same host results in more than double DATA capacity because RAM-disk capacity is halved across two engines/ranks on the same host and this results in a reduction of META and increase in DATA per-rank sizes.
+5. Adding another engine/rank on the same host results in more than double DATA capacity because RAM-disk capacity is halved across two engines/ranks on the same host and this results in a reduction of META and increase in DATA per-rank sizes.
+The RAM-disk capacity for each engine is based on half of the available system RAM.
+When only one engine exists on the host, all of the available system RAM (less some calculated reserve) is used for the engine RAM-disk.

 ```bash
 $ dmg -i pool create bob -z 100% --mem-ratio 50%